iotaledger/iota-wiki/internal/learn/wallets/firefly/faq-and-troubleshooting.md

 #### Finding balances keeps stalling.
 Why is this?

-If your Ledger device does not show "Generating address…" while finding balances, then try disconnecting and reconnecting the device in rare cases where you used an old version of the legacy app.
+If your Ledger device does not show `Generating address…` while finding balances, then try disconnecting and reconnecting the device in rare cases where you used an old version of the legacy app.
 You may need to uninstall and reinstall the legacy app.
 Return to Ledger Live, reinstall this application on your Ledger device and try again.

 #### Why does my balance keep showing zero?

-Firstly, you can try "Check Again" to search for more addresses with balance.
+Firstly, you can try `Check Again` to search for more addresses with balance.

 If your balance continues to display 0, you may have selected the wrong account index number.
 The default account index number is 0, but it is possible to change this from 0-2147483647.
 If this was changed during your Trinity Ledger setup, you might wish to try alternative account indexes to reveal your funds.

 #### What happens if my computer falls asleep or restarts during the migration process?

 First, check if the migration is still in progress.
 If it is, then it should be complete on its own.
 Alternatively, you can check if you have a profile for that migration as it may have already been completed.
 If there are no profiles associated with the migration, you can simply create a new profile to start the migration again.
-If there is a profile, but the full set of migration transactions are not there, go to Advanced Settings and select "Migrate Another Index."
-You can continue where you left off by choosing the same account index and searching for more balance.
+If there is a profile, but the full set of migration transactions are not there, go to Advanced Settings and select `Migrate Another Index.` You can continue where you left off by choosing the same account index and searching for more balance.

 ## Migration